Charaf99X/CodingChallenge/frontend/README.md

 ## Features

-- Create and delete categories via CLI
-- Create and delete products via CLI
+- Create and delete products and categories via CLI
 - Browse products through a paginated product listing
 - Sort products by name or price
 - Filter products by category